 Generate your security token through the Perfecto UI.
-Then define your security token as a system variable called
+Then search for the following line in

 Use capabilities to select a device from the Perfecto lab.
 You can be as generic or specific as needed.
 In our script, we have only included the

 You can use the Manual Testing view in the Perfecto UI to generate a code snippet with device-specific capabilities that you can then copy-paste into your script.

 To generate capabilities (for mobile or web devices) through the Perfecto UI:

 As part of creating an instance of the RemoteWebDriver, you need to supply the URL of your Perfecto cloud.
 As part of creating an instance of the RemoteWebDriver, you need to supply the URL of your Perfecto cloud.
 Search for the following line in

 The general structure of the URL string is as follows:

 Here is the respective line from our sample script: